 - Good communication doesn’t mean texting 24×7.
 Have quality communication instead

 - Stop being possessive and don’t throw tantrums at the drop of a hat.
 You will both become exhausted

 - Use this experience to become more independent and self-sufficient

 To make a long-distance relationship work you have to be sensible and mature and do all the right things.
-Avoid the relationship mistakes and you can enjoy your time together and time part in a long-distance relationship.
+Avoid relationship mistakes and you can enjoy your time together and time apart in a long-distance relationship.

 Quality communication and trust in your partner are ways to make a long-distance relationship work.
 Meet as often as you can and plan holidays together to bridge the physical distance.

-According to a survey 60% long-distance relationships survive while 37% break up within 3 months of getting physically close.
+According to a survey, 60% of long-distance relationships survive while 37% break up within 3 months of getting physically close.
 Researchers have found sometimes long-distance relationships have more longevity.

-As we said earlier long-distance relationships can last even if people do not see each other for a year or more.
-There are also instances when people have been in long-distance relationship for 20 years or more.
+As we said earlier, long-distance relationships can last even if people do not see each other for a year or more.
+There are also instances when people have been in long-distance relationships for 20 years or more.